pisayacademicsassociation/cs-guide/docs/cs4/4/errors-and-exceptions.md

-Error
-- A serious problem that a reasonable application should not try to catch

-Exception
-- A condition that a reasonable application might want to catch

-Throwable
-- Main interface of items that can be thrown

-Two kinds of exceptions
-- Checked exceptions
-	- Exceptions that can be found during compile time
-- Unchecked exceptions
-	- Exceptions that are found during run time (NullPointerException)

-Throwing an exception
-- Process of creating/generating an exception

-Handling an exception
-- Coding process which detects and deals with exceptions

-Custom exception
-- Exceptions created by the programmer to meet their specific requirements.
-- Created by extending the `Exception` class.
-- If you don't want to store exception details, use the default constructor.
-Otherwise, use a parameterized one.N

 # Errors and Exceptions

 In previous CS projects, you've learned that a program can produce an Error when something unexpected happens.
 In Java, this is extended further with `Exception`s.
 Here, there is a clear difference between an `Error` and an `Exception`.